 Orientation phase of an acquisition

-In the exploratory phase of an acquisition, the seller looks for a potential buyer for their company or a buyer looks for a company to acquire.
-Once the parties have found each other, the first step is to gauge whether they are on the same wavelength with regard to price and conditions.
-Although in some cases this still involves informal consultations (sometimes without lawyers), legal aspects immediately come into play.
-Please note that it is important to make agreements as early as possible in the negotiation process regarding, for example, confidentiality and a non-solicitation clause with regard to key personnel.
+In the exploratory phase of an acquisition, the seller seeks a potential buyer for his company or a buyer seeks a company to acquire.
+Once the parties have found each other, the first step is to assess whether they are on the same wavelength with regard to price and conditions.
+Although in some cases this is still informal consultation (sometimes without solicitors), legal aspects already play a role.
+Please note that it is important to make agreements as early as possible in the negotiation process, for example regarding confidentiality and a non-solicitation clause with regard to key personnel.

 Letter of Intent (LOI)